Cosmo-Tech/azure-sample-webapp/doc/charts_powerBI.md

 | `dynamicFilters` | an array of dynamic filters objects (see section [Dynamic filters](#dynamic-filters))                                                                                            |
 | `pageName`       | the report section that you want to display, per language; it can be found in the URL of your report, and usually looks like `ReportSection` or `ReportSection0123456789abcdef`. |

-This structure is used to define **reports**, that are a part of the `scenarioView` and `dashboardsView`

-### Dashboards page reports configuration
+### Dashboard view

-**dashboardsView** must be an array with one or several configuration objects inside: each report in the array will add an item in the menu on the left-side of the screen in the _Dashboards_ page.
+`dashboardsView` must be an array with one or several configuration objects inside: each report in the array will add an item in the menu on the left-side of the screen in the _Dashboards_ page.

 Examples:

 <details>
-<summary>Dashboards page configuration - JSON</summary>
+<summary>Dashboard page configuration - JSON</summary>

 ```json
 {